jianchang512/pyvideotrans/README_EN.md

 3. `cd pyvideotrans`
 4. `python -m venv venv`
 5. For Windows, run `%cd%/venv/scripts/activate`; for Linux and Mac, run `source ./venv/bin/activate`.
-6. `pip install -r requirements.txt`, if version conflict error occurred, please executable `pip install -r requirements.txt --no-deps`
+6. `pip install -r requirements.txt`

+windows & linux if want use cuda，continue exec `pip uninstall -y torch`，then `pip install torch==2.1.2 --index-url https://download.pytorch.org/whl/cu121`

 7. For Windows, unzip ffmpeg.zip to the root directory (ffmpeg.exe file); for Linux and Mac, Manually installing ffmpeg on your own
 8. Open the software interface by running `python sp.py`.
 9. If CUDA acceleration support is needed, the device must have an NVIDIA GPU.
 For specific installation steps, see [CUDA Acceleration Support](https://github.com/jianchang512/pyvideotrans?tab=readme-ov-file#cuda-%E5%8A%A0%E9%80%9F%E6%94%AF%E6%8C%81).